-- The film The Imitation Game celebrated the life of Alan Turing, who made many important contributions in many areas of computer science, including hardware design, computability, and Al. - During World War II, Turing headed the mathematics division at Bletchley Park in England, which broke the German Enigma code-a process you'll simulate in Assignment #5. - Tragically, Turing committed suicide in 1954 after being convicted on a charge of "gross indecency" for homosexual behavior.
-Prime Minister Gordon Brown issued a public apology in 2009.
+- The film The Imitation Game celebrated the life of Alan Turing, who made many important contributions in many areas of computer science, including hardware design, computability, and AI. - During World War II, Turing headed the mathematics division at Bletchley Park in England, which broke the German Enigma code-a process you'll simulate in Assignment #5.